 Typically a workshop lasts one week and has 3 to 5 talks each day.
 Participants are invited to spend the entire week at the Center, arriving Sunday and leaving either the following Friday evening or Saturday.
 Normally a workshop has 25 to 35 participants from outside Stony Brook University; organizers are strongly encouraged to invite a diversity of participants, particularly from underrepresented groups.
 The Center covers the travel expenses and lodging expenses for the visitors and provides them breakfast and lunch at the Center during their stays.
 Decisions about workshops for an academic year are made in the Spring preceding that academic year and applications for a workshop are due on January 31.
-For example, applications to organize a workshop in either Fall of 2018 or the Spring of 2019 are due January 31, 2018.
-All workshop proposals are reviewed by the Center’s Scientific Advisory Committee which makes recommendations to the Center about those to support.
+Proposals for workshops will be reviewed and evaluated by the Center’s Scientific Advisory Committee, which will then make recommendations about which workshops to support.

 - Personal information: the name, affiliation, e-mail address and telephone number of the person making the application.

 - Proposed Organizing Committee: Names, affiliations, e-mail addresses, and telephone numbers of those who have agreed to join in organizing the workshop.